 It’s now possible to get into fantastic shape by doing nothing but playing the right set of games in VR.
 But how do you shop for a gaming PC that’ll add more value than two years worth of gym memberships?

-Any PC with a nice graphics card and a modern processor should do the trick for VR, right?
+Anybody with limited hardware knowledge might think just any PC with a nice graphics card and a modern processor should do the trick for VR.

 Unfortunately, shopping for the best gaming computer that suits your budget isn’t always the easiest thing to do if you’re new to the market.

 At face value, there are some deals that seem too good to be true.
 But are they really as good as the store window (or webpage) says they are?
 Well, not quite.

 To stay on the safe side, there are three ground rules that you should stick to when shopping for your VR-ready gaming PC.